deepak7642/deepak7642/README.md

 - 💬 Ask me about **AI/ML, Predictive Analytics, LLM applications, Model Development, and real-world AI use cases.**

-- ⚡ Fun fact **I often experiment with AI ideas and turn them into quick prototypes just to see what’s possible.**
+- ⚡ Fun fact: ***I probably spend more time talking to Python 🐍 than to humans — luckily, it’s one of the friendliest languages for building AI/ML solutions.***

 ### 📫 How to reach me